 Open the door to a rewarding career.
-Explore your opportunities to work in a number of areas, from public health to clinical research, the food industry to the pharmaceutical sector, on our exciting new degree course.
 You'll focus on the science that underpins modern medicine.
-Understand how a healthy human body works, the impact of diseases and how normal function can be restored.
+Understand how a healthy human body works, the effect of diseases and how normal function can be restored.

 Course Leader: Rudolph Schutte

 The skills and understanding you'll require on this course will be well-regarded, not just in the healthcare sector but in many others.
-In particular, all employers value graduates who can analyse problems and find solutions.
+All employers value graduates who can analyse problems and find solutions.

 We'll make sure you're progressing correctly in a number of ways, including multiple choice tests, essays, practical exams, short-answer tests, reflective essays, oral and poster presentations, scientific report writing and independent project work.
 In the early stages of your degree we'll use the best methods to make sure you gain a solid understanding of all the relevant subject matter.
 Later on, we'll focus on developing your critical appraisal skills, depth of understanding, and ability to work independently.